 Manufacturing flow management

 The same manufacturing facility is sometimes used to produce products of various specifications.
 How much of each type is to be produced?
 How flexible is the manufacturing facility?
 These questions have to be answered while maintaining the optimum production of required goods with the lowest possible cost.

 Product Development and Commercialisation

-This involves developing a structure which would facilitate developing a new product with the help of suppliers and consumers.
+This involves developing a structure that would facilitate developing a new product with the help of suppliers and consumers.
 For example, market research may bring about the idea of creating a new product to satisfy customer demands.
 This process enables the flow of new products from the supplier to the market seamlessly.
 This team would need to work with the CRM (Customer Relationship Management) team as well as SRM (Supplier Relationship Management) and Manufacturing flow team.

 Returns management refers to the management of the reverse flow of products.
 For example, there may be sales returns when the sold product is defective, broken or not according to customer specifications.
 The efficient use of this process will reduce unwanted returns and streamline reusable materials such as gunny bags.

 Learn how to design supply chains that support environmental policies.
-Manage or execute procurement related functions.
+Manage or execute procurement-related functions.
 Develop supply chain management strategies that increase efficiency and speed.